-A copy of our source water assessment is available at the City Hall at 220 Main Street Lingle, WY 82223
+A copy of our source water assessment is available at the Town Hall at 220 Main Street Lingle, WY 82223 the presence of animals or from human activity.
+These substances are also called contaminants.

 Why are there contaminants in my drinking water?